alecxe/eslint-plugin-protractor/docs/rules/use-promise-all.md

 });
 ```

-Instead, using `protractor.promise.all()` may help to resolve multiple promises "at once":
+:thumbsup: Instead, using `protractor.promise.all()` may help to resolve multiple promises "at once":

 ```js
 protractor.promise.all([